-More than four out of five consumers believe personalization has at least some influence on what they purchase so start customizing content today.
+More than four out of five consumers believe personalisation has at least some influence on what they purchase so start customizing content today.

 In a world of seemingly limitless digital content, marketing managers need to offer more personalized – and hence relevant – content to keep people coming back and engaged while visiting a Web property.
-But what does personalization mean beyond marketing parlance?
+But what does personalisation mean beyond marketing parlance?
 Let’s take a look at a few practical steps content managers can take to give a Web site a personal feel.

-The concept of personalization is all the rage among marketing professionals who make a living out of trying to cut through the noise of digital content – from online ads to email and social media – to reach buyers by using information, or data, available to you about your prospect.
+The concept of personalisation is all the rage among marketing professionals who make a living out of trying to cut through the noise of digital content – from online ads to email and social media – to reach buyers by using information, or data, available to you about your prospect.
 The more information you have about a prospect the more relevant you can make a targeted offer.
 Essentially you are using data-driven marketing to drive your personalisation efforts.
 A simple example is an insurance company offering boat insurance to people aged over 50 who live in sea-side areas.

 Consumers are also more accepting of personalized content.
 A 2014 study by Harris Interactive in the US found more than 80 per cent of consumers are prepared to share more information about their shopping preferences if it improved the types of messages they receive.
-Furthermore, a 2013 study by Infosys, found 86 per cent of US consumers believe personalization has at least some influence on what they purchase.
+Furthermore, a 2013 study by Infosys, found 86 per cent of US consumers believe personalisation has at least some influence on what they purchase.

-On the Web, personalization can be used for much more than a simple “Hi Sally” at the top of a Web page.
+On the Web, personalisation can be used for much more than a simple “Hi Sally” at the top of a Web page.
 Regardless of whether your prospects come from inbound or outbound marketing efforts, when they land on your Web site the more personalized and relevant the content the more likely they will engage and identify themselves.
-The goal of personalization is to move visitors from anonymous to known and use as much data as possible to improve their onsite experience to convert them from prospects to customers.
+The goal of personalisation is to move visitors from anonymous to known and use as much data as possible to improve their onsite experience to convert them from prospects to customers.